AliCW/AliCW-be-NC-news/README.md

 1. To run testing functionality, you can run the below command in the repo root to run all the tests in __tests__/

     ```bash
-    # run all tests
     npm run test
     ```

-2. If you want to run a specific test file, navigate into __tests__/ and specify the file in question
+2. If you want to run a specific test file, navigate into __tests__/ and specify the file in question, e.g:

     ```bash
-    # run all tests
-    cd __tests__/
-    npm test api-endpoints.test.js
+    cd __tests__/ && npm test api-endpoints.test.js
     ```